kevindelord/swift-style-guide/README.markdown

 For optional binding, you can either add a small prefix to the original name or simply reuse the same name.

 Everything better than using names like `unwrappedView` or `actualLabel`.
-Usually `_` is quick and easy to understand.
+Usually the underscore `_` is quick and easy to understand.

 **Note:** Using the same name works and keeps the code in a good shape.
 Use underscores if you think it makes the code easier to understand.